-The Faux Button Jumper is a simple pattern with detailing that looks complicated--but isn't!
+The Faux Button Jumper, by Forever 18 Inches, is a simple pattern with detailing that looks complicated--but isn't!
 It looks like it has a front placket, but looks can be deceiving.
 The placket is all show, and the jumper actually has only three main pattern pieces, plus cut strips for Straps and Optional Pockets.
 Option 1 is an Easy-level project for newer seamstress or those who want quick results (no closures, no lining, no facing, no worries!).
 Option 2 is slightly more advanced, and is finished with a lining to accommodate lighter-weight fabrics.
 Either option can be made with or without the optional pockets.

 The directions have been written comprehensively with many explanatory details for those who are newer to sewing.
 An experienced seamstress will probably be able to construct the Jumper just by reading the instructions highlighted in bold text.
 Happy sewing!

 Recommended Fabrics: Option 1: ¼ yd. of "Bottom weight" fabric such as medium-weight twill, corduroy, denim, or heavy quilting fabric.
 Not suitable for stretch fabrics.

 -¼ yd. of "Bottom weight" fabric such as medium-weight twill, corduroy, denim, or heavy quilting fabric.
 Not suitable for stretch fabrics.

 -¼ yd. of light to semi-medium weight woven fabrics such as quilter's cotton, lightweight denim, chintz, chambray, or corduroy for the RIGHT side Main Fabric; lightweight fabric such as lawn or batiste for the Lining.
 Not suitable for stretch fabrics.

 1. Matching thread and optional contrast thread

 2. One pair of small, very sharp scissor to trim seam allowances.

 3. Nine ¼" buttons